Last Updated on August 13th, 2020

 For everyone else, the most useful form of benzoyl peroxide will be either:

 You want to get rid of acne, but you don’t want the side effects.
-That why you should start with either a 2.5% over-the-counter product or up to a 5.5% microsphere, controlled release, or time release benzoyl peroxide product for which you will most likely need a prescription.
+That’s why you should start with either a 2.5% over-the-counter product or up to a 5.5% microsphere, controlled release, or time-release benzoyl peroxide product for which you will most likely need a prescription.

-It is possible to get up 10% benzoyl peroxide over the counter, without a prescription.
-This strength of benzoyl peroxide is OK if you are using it for spot treatment, or for treating back acne, but you don’t want to put it all over your face.
+It is possible to buy up to 10% benzoyl peroxide over the counter, without a prescription in many forms (cream, gel, cleanser, face or body wash, lotion, etc). 👌 This strength of benzoyl peroxide is OK if you are using it for spot treatment, or for treating back acne, but you don’t want to put it all over your face.
 Use low concentrations of benzoyl peroxide for treating your entire face, or use the lowest strength of benzoyl peroxide you can find until you are sure it is not causing skin irritation.

 Benzoyl peroxide can also be combined with other products to make it more effective.
 It can be combined with clindamycin, otherwise known as Duac®, which is an antibiotic or adapalene, otherwise known as Epiduo®.
 These medications should be prescribed by a doctor before use.
 Make sure to adhere to the instructions given by the doctor when using them.
 Other brand names for the product are Triaz and Brevoxyl.